-Figure 10a.
-Removing Forward Lap Flange Figure 10b.
-Removing and Bending Rear Lap Flange iii.
+Figure 10a - Removing Forward Lap Flange Figure 10b - Removing and Bending Rear Lap Flange iii.
 Prep all of the edge surfaces by cleaning and de-burring the flange between the inner and outer wheel tubs.
 III.
-INSTALLING THE DSE DEEP TUBS 1.
-Test fitting the new DSE Deep Tubs i.
+INSTALLING THE Detroit Speed MINI-TUBS 1.
+Test fitting the new Detroit Speed Mini-Tubs i.
 It is a good idea to clamp the tub in place using either locking pliers and/or self-tapping sheet metal screws.
 Make note of areas that will need trimming and finish grinding, then remove the tub again.
+Due to the variation in sheet metal and the frame rails in these vehicles, the amount of trimming required to fit the new mini-tub may vary.
 Make sure the tub fits correctly before proceeding to weld the new frame rail close out into place.
-2. Prepping the frame rails i.
-Fabricate a new panel to close out the clearance area created on the side of the frame rail.
-Tack the panel into place (This panel is included if a Quadra-Link kit is being installed simultaneously).
+2. Prepping the frame rails Fabricate a new panel from the Frame Rail Closeout Templates (99040250) to close out the clearance area created on the side of the frame rail.
+Tack the panel into place.
+NOTE: This panel is included if a QUADRALink kit is being installed simultaneously.
 See Figure 11.

-Figure 11.
-Fitting and Trimming the New Frame Rail Close Out ii.
-Fabricate new front and rear flange pieces and tack into place.
+Figure 11 - Fitting and Trimming the New Frame Rail Close Out ii.
+Fabricate new front and rear flange pieces and tack weld them into place.
 See Figure 12.

-Figure 12a.
-Fabricating the New Front Flange Figure 12b.
-Fabricating the New Rear Flange iii.
+Figure 12a - Fabricating the New Front Flange Figure 12b - Fabricating the New Rear Flange iii.
 Finish weld the frame closeout and flanges, and grind all welds smooth.
-3. Prepping the Deep Tubs - i.
-Finish trimming as necessary for tub fitment, then test fit the new tub again.
+3. Prepping the Mini-Tubs - i.
+Finish trimming as necessary for mini-tub fitment, then test fit the new mini-tub again.
 This will be the final test fit, so double-check fitment at all mounting surfaces and adjust fitment before continuing. - ii.
-When you are satisfied with the new deep tub fitment, mark all of the mating surfaces for plug welding.
-Once the basic weld area has been traced, removing the tub allows for easier marking and punching of plug weld holes.
+When you are satisfied with the new mini-tub fitment, mark all of the mating surfaces for plug welding.
+Once the basic weld area has been traced, removing the mini-tub allows for easier marking and punching of plug weld holes.
 Space your marks 11⁄2" apart, and then punch your marks for welding.
 See Figure 13.

-Figure 13a.
-Marking the Mating Surfaces for Welding
+Figure 13a - Marking the Mating Surfaces for Welding

-Figure 13b.
-New Tub Ready for Welding 4.
-Installing the Deep Tubs i.
-Install the tub, confirm tub position, and spot weld it to the newly fabricated flanges and framerails.
-Grind the welds after they are completed. ii.
+Figure 13b - New Tub Ready for Welding 4.
+Installing the Mini-Tubs - i.
+Install the mini-tub, confirm mini-tub position, and spot weld it to the newly fabricated flanges and framerails.
+Grind the welds after they are completed. - ii.
 Fabricate new front outer lap flanges and weld them into place.
 Bend the rear flanges back onto the new tub and weld them into place.
 See Figure 14.

-Figure 14a.
-Welding Fabricated Front Lap Flange Figure 14b.
-Rear Lap Flange Bent Into Place iii.
+Figure 14a - Welding Fabricated Front Lap Flange Figure 14b - Rear Lap Flange Bent into Place iii.
 Clean and smooth all welded surfaces in preparation for painting.

-5. Modifying the Seatback Braces and Trunk Support flanges - i.
-1962-1965: - 1.
-Use the supplied template to modify the rear seat brace that was removed earlier for clearance around the new wheel tubs, then weld the brace at both the top and bottom and along the new wheel tub.
+5. Modifying the Seatback Braces and Trunk Support flanges i.
+1962-1965:

+1. Use the supplied Upper Seat Back Brace Template (99040247) to modify the rear seat brace that was removed earlier for clearance around the new mini-tubs, and then weld the brace at both the top and bottom and along the new mini-tub.
 See Figure 15.

-Figure 15a.
-Trace Template on Brace Figure 15b.
-Welding Modified Brace
+Figure 15a - Trace Template on Brace

+Figure 15b - Welding Modified Brace

-2. Use the original side trunk brace flanges to make a template that will help determine how the braces will need to be modified to fit with the new tubs.
+Figure 15c - Finished Modified Brace 2.
+Use the original side trunk brace flanges to make a template that will help determine how the braces will need to be modified to fit with the new tubs.
 See Figure 16.